worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 ], "obj");
 ```

 These layers will be drawn in the order declared.
-The majority of gameplay will happen in the `obj` layer, so we've set that as the default layer, which means that any objects we create will be placed in this layer if we don't explicitly specify a different layer upon object creation.
+The majority of gameplay will happen in the `obj` layer, so we've set that as the default layer.
+Any objects we create will be placed in this layer, unless we specify a different layer when we create the object.

 The `bg` layer will be drawn first, beneath everything else, and we'll use that to specify a background image for our game.
 Do that now by adding the following code to your scene: